Introduction

 The ISG PDL started from already available experiences in the field of permissioned distributed ledgers, seeking for the definition of open and well-known operational mechanisms to validate participant nodes, support the automation of the lifecycles of the ledger and individual nodes, publish and execute operations regarding the recorded transactions through smart contracts, improve security of ledgers during both their design and operation and establish trusted links among different ledgers using these mechanisms.

-ISG PDL has been active since 2019 and has produced the following completed deliverables to date:
+ISG PDL has been active since 2019 and has produced the following completed deliverables to date.
+The PDF deliverables may be downloaded from the links:

-- PDL-001 - Landscape of Standards and Technologie
+- PDL-001 - Landscape of Standards and Technologies

 - PDL-002 - Applicability and Compliance to Data Processing Requirements